nhungL/nhungL/README.md

 👀 I’m interested in SWE internships and full-time opportunities where I can build and maintain application.
 A place where I can learn from the experts and have more real-life experiences as a software developer.

+👩‍💻 I’m currently working on Petstagram project, a social networking website for pet owners and animal lovers, with 2 other developers, using MERN Stack.

 🌱 I'm open to new ideas, eager to learn more, and love to collaborate with people!

-👩‍💻 I’m currently working on Petstagram project, a social networking website for pet owners and animal lovers, with 2 other developers.

 ⚡ Skills: